narthur/contracting/README.md

 - **Client Responsibilities:** What is the client expected to do in order to facilitate the completion of the contract?
 - **Cancellation:** Under what circumstances can the contract be cancelled, and how will cancellations be handled?

-A few of these sections deserve more explanation:

 ### Timeline

 I take a very data-driven approach to forecasting contract completion dates.
 I provide clients with forecasts based on my past performance in predicting task duration.
 This is fairer to the client, as there is no way to guarantee that a contract will be completed by a specific date.